 Get inspired.
 It isn’t just your own garden that should be ready to welcome guests in July.
 Go in search of ideas and inspiration.
 Check local listings for Garden Conservancy Open Days and fundraising tours hosted by other organizations such as garden clubs and plant societies.
 Visit your favorite public and botanical gardens, while making sure to take health and safety precautions, and go for a walk in the woods to study wild plant relationships.
 Early mornings and cloudy days are always best for photography and crowd avoidance.

 July’s most important task?
 Pouring a cold beverage and putting your feet up in the shade.
 Gardeners need to acclimate to summer weather too.

-—Kristin Green is author of Plantiful: Start Small, Grow Big with 150 Plants that Spread, Self-sow, and Overwinter, and gardens in Bristol, Rhode Island.
+—Kristin Green is the author of Plantiful: Start Small, Grow Big With 150 Plants That Spread, Self-Sow, and Overwinter.
+She gardens in Bristol, Rhode Island.

 Get our latest tips, how-to articles, and instructional videos sent to your inbox.